kristen-m/cs124/docs/design.md

 #### Challenges Faced

 We faced a lot of challenges when we updated the data we were storing in firebase.
 We originally tried to add the task data to each task list as a subcollection, which caused a lot of data accessing/updating issues.
 Eventually, we realized that we could just store the tasks as an array on the list collection and were much more successful with that approach.
+Additionally, we faced many issues with the css.
+Below, see images that show challenges we faced regarding the home task list page and with the delete alert.

 #### Parts of Design We're Most Proud Of